 The Longacre Theatre was designed by Henry Beaumont Herts and named after Longacre Square (now Times Square).
-It was built by producer/manager H.H.
-Frazee, also known as the owner of the Boston Red Sox who sold Babe Ruth to the Yankees, and officially opened on May 1, 1913 with the William Hurlbut-Frances Whitehouse comedy Are You a Crook?
+The theatre was built by producer/manager H.H.
+Frazee — best known as the Boston Red Sox owner who sold Babe Ruth to the Yankees — and officially opened on May 1, 1913 with the William Hurlbut-Frances Whitehouse comedy Are You a Crook?

-After Frazee fell into financial difficulties, the theatre changed hands many times before being sold to Astor Theatre Incorporated, a Shubert subsidiary, in 1919.
+After Frazee fell into financial trouble, the theatre changed hands many times before being sold to Astor Theatre Incorporated, a Shubert Organization subsidiary, in 1919.
+The Shuberts continue to own the building.
 During the 1940s and 1950s, the building also served as a radio and television studio.

 The facade and interior of the Longacre are designated New York City landmarks.

 The Longacre Theatre is closest to the 50th Street subway stops on either the C, E, or 1 line.
 The 49th Street stop on the N, R, and W line is also nearby.